 Closely associated with the French repertoire, Gabrielle debuted at the Opéra de Paris with Frasquita (Bizet, Carmen), a role she returned to for the Bayerische Staatsoper and Aix-en-Provence Festival.
 She appeared as Micaëla in Metz, Lille and Massy, and was Leïla (Bizet, Les Pêcheurs de perles) at the Opéra de Lille and Opéra de Nice.
-She made her debut as Marguerite (Gounod, Faust) at Opéra de Saint-Etienne and in the title role of Gounod’s Mireille at Opéra de Metz.
+She made her debut as Marguerite (Gounod, Faust) at Opéra de Saint-Etienne and her title role debut in Gounod’s Mireille at Opéra de Metz.
 Gabrielle performed Massenet’s Cendrillon for both La Monnaie in Bruxelles and Grand Théâtre de Luxembourg, and L’Enfant et les Sortilèges by Ravel with the Symphonic Orchestra of Montréal.
-Add to this the title role in Félicien David’s Lalla-Roukh for the Wexford Festival Opera and Plautine in Rameau’s Le Temple de la Gloire) with the Philharmonia Baroque Orchestra of San Francisco.
+Add to this the title role in Félicien David’s Lalla-Roukh for the Wexford Festival Opera and Plautine in Rameau’s Le Temple de la Gloire with the Philharmonia Baroque Orchestra of San Francisco.

-Gabrielle has worked with conductors such as Kent Nagano, Roberto Rizzi-Brignoli, Alain Altinoglu, Karel Mark Chichon, Andreas Spering, Hervé Niquet, Roland Böer, Laurent Campellone, Pascal Verrot, Roberto Forés-Veses and Paul Goodwin.
+Gabrielle has worked with conductors such as Kent Nagano, Roberto Rizzi-Brignoli, Alain Altinoglu, Karel Mark Chichon, Andreas Spering, Hervé Niquet, Roland Böer, Laurent Campellone, Giuseppe Grazioli, Roberto Forés-Veses, Paul Goodwin, Pablo Heras-Casado, Lorenzo Viotti.

 She regularly appears in leading roles from the romantic operatic repertoire, singing Magda in Puccini’s Rondine for the Nancy Opéra and Lauretta in Gianni Schicchi with the Belgian National Orchestra at the Bruxelles Palais des Beaux-Arts.
 She performed Mimì in La Bohème in Spain and was Musetta in the same opera in Marseille, Metz, Massy and for “Musiques en fête” at Chorégies d’Orange which was broadcast live on France 3 (TV) and on France Musique (radio).
 She embodied her signature role of Violetta in Verdi’s Traviata in Paris, New Orleans, Massy, among other cities and was to be heard as Desdemona in Otello in Saint-Etienne.